nprabala/Songify/Backend/readme.md

     {"note":"D", "duration":0.5},
     {"note":"A", "duration":1}]

-The server will return chords in a similar format (just with 'chords' instead of notes).
+The server will return chords in a similar format (just with 'chord' instead of 'note').

 ## Model
 ## Midi LSTM - generate chords and melody from input melody